 I was born on Groundhog Day.
 I therefore became inordinately fond of rodents.

-Even so, my dog used to drag home dead groundhogs, probably killed by the neighbouring farmer or other people’s cars, and the carcasses would putrefy and dry up in the front yard.
-What can I say, dogs love rolling around in smelly wild animal things.
+(Even so, my dog used to drag home dead groundhogs, probably killed by the neighbouring farmer or other people’s cars, and the carcasses would putrefy and dry up in the yard.
+What can I say, dogs love rolling around in smelly wild animal things.)

-Despite knowing how gross animals can sometimes be (don’t get me started on humans), I just. cannot. get. enough. cute. animal. pictures.
+Despite that gross memory (hey, humans are gross, too), I just. cannot. get. enough. cute. animal. pictures.
 Even fugly ones are cute in my book.
 Just like some people and their babies.

-And these guys are most certainly cute.
-They are marmots.
+And these guys are most definitely cute.
+They’re marmots.
 That means they’re fancy mountain groundhogs.
 They sit on rocks and look wise, like someone you’d ask advice from.
 They look like they’d be your best bud.

 The money is going to the Marmot Recovery Foundation (http://marmots.org/).
 Read all about these special beasties here, and gaze (gape) at the gorgeous photos.
 I want us to sponsor as many of these mommas and papas as we can – $120 for each marmot adoption; I’m begging you all to sponsor two pairs!